blasks/barnacle/docs/model.rst

 ---------------------------

 Barnacle is primarily intended as a tool for unsupervised signal discovery.
-In other words, it can help you figure out the major patterns driving the variation in a large multi-way dataset.
+In other words, it can help you learn major patterns driving the variation in a large multi-way dataset.
 The sparsity constraint also enables clusters to be derived from components by identifying in each component the elements associated with non-zero weights.